hyc0812/remote-control-linuxOS-configuration/README.md

 ### Zerotier installation on Linux

-Sign up an account on [zerotier](https://www.zerotier.com/)create a network
+Sign up an account on [zerotier](https://www.zerotier.com/)and create a network.
+Then install the Zerotier:

 ```linux
 curl -s https://install.zerotier.com | sudo bash